eoryl/DiscordAudioStream/README.md

 * *The app crashes at startup*

 Check the setup instructions prerequisites.

+* *The app freezes when I connect to a voice channl*

+Check the setup instructions prerequisites.
+More specifically Visual C++ redist.

 * *But I installed them and it was working before!*